Bringordie/flow3_week1/README.md

 - Assignment "Exercises Lists and Keys" can be found [here](https://docs.google.com/document/d/1VlfZly4e6ZnCWJrv1LYhSDQMnBZn3NsyH7VQNLxCOME/edit)
 1. How far you got with a solution:
-- Did everything without except 1) d).
+- Did everything without yellow/red colors.
 2. Where the solution to each exercise can be found in your commit:
 - Location for Exercise can be found at "flow3_week1/Wedensday/list_and_keys/"
 <br>